 I have spent the better part of my adult life trying to figure myself and other people out.
 It never ceases to amaze me how different people can be and how diverse they can be.
 I started learning about the 4 quadrant typing system, DISC is the one that comes to mind but there are so many variations of this system and they go by many names.
 However, that is like saying it is a 2-story house or a ranch style.
 It doesn’t describe the size, neighborhood, color etc. It just gives you a framework to mentally understand a few of the dimensions.
 It is important the same way knowing if someone is an introvert or an extravert.
 It sheds light on otherwise confusing differences in people.
 I, however, need more.

 The Enneagram has been my favorite for several years due to the depth and breadth it offers.
 Not only are there 9 specific personality types but it shows how people will change when they are doing well or doing poorly.
 It also shows the different directions they may lean within their personality toward the one next to them on the wheel.
 I do find it very validating and the most compelling is the levels of health it dives into.
 A healthy Type 1, for example, is humanitarian and eager to “fix” the world on a selfless level.
 However, an unhealthy Type 1 is judgmental and negative to a pretty strong degree.
 People live on the spectrum each day but the Enneagram gives guidance to how a person may be drifting downward on the levels as to how to bring themselves back up.
 What works for a Type 1 will not work for a Type 3 to improve their levels.
 The key to the Enneagram is knowing which one you are.
 It is easy to mis-type yourself.
-People have a problem with not seeing themselves in reality.
+People have a problem with not seeing themselves through other people’s eyes.
 They may not like aspects of themselves so they project different behaviors so they feel better about who they are.
 If you mis-type yourself it is really pointless to use the Enneagram.
 As with the other two systems you really need the help of someone who really knows you to tell you if a type fits.

 So, what about astrology?
 People read a lot about their horoscope and most people know the basics about their sun sign just because it is fairly common now.
 However, the sun sign is really misleading.
 I am a Sagittarius and for most of my life, that just didn’t fit me.
 Yes, I do like to travel but I’m a solid home-body who likes consistency.
 I do like my freedom, but it expresses itself in a very muted fashion.
 It is more of a freedom of the mind and choices rather than a physical freedom.
 It wasn’t until I discovered that the rising sign (ascendant) is what your personality really is that it made sense.
 I am a Virgo rising, which explains my attention to detail and my organization as well as my need to do everything the “right” way.
 The sun sign is your path to growth.
 As a Virgo I need to lighten up and embrace a fun-loving side to honor my Sagittarius nature.
 I see the struggle for both and know that is things like picking up and moving my family across the country (twice) that my Sagittarius-ness came out.
 My hopping on a plane and wandering around London by myself for 4 days (and loving it!) shows my gypsy side.
 My day to day presence is defined by the Virgo.